evansiroky/timezone-boundary-builder/README.md

   + `--excluded_zones` - A list of timezone identifiers to exclude when building.
   + `--included_zones` - An allow-list of timezone identifiers to only include when building. (if excluded zones are provided, those will be removed from this list)
   + `--skip_1970_zones` - Skips the building of zones with the same timekeeping method since 1970.
-  + `--skip_now_zones` - Skips the building of zones with the same timekeeping method since 1970.
+  + `--skip_now_zones` - Skips the building of zones with the same timekeeping method since the time when the script is ran.
   + `--skip_analyze_diffs` - Skips analyzing differences between the current output and the previous release,
   + `--skip_analyze_osm_tz_diffs` - Skips the downloading of all OSM data for timezone relations that are not directly used to in this project's boundary building config.
 Also skips analyzing the differences between timezone-boundary-builder output and raw OSM timezone relations.
   + `--skip_shapefile` - Skips creating a shapefile output for all release data products.